 Dr Julian Grace is a passionate advocate for LGBTIQA+ equity in the health care system.
 As the project lead for the Transgender and Gender Diverse in Community Health project at Thorne Harbour Health, they coordinate an evidence-based state-wide training program improving the health sector’s capacity to meet the needs of transgender and gender diverse communities.
 As well as being an experienced facilitator and tertiary educator, Julian is also a qualified Osteopath currently practicing at the Equinox Gender Diverse Health Centre as part of a multidisciplinary team of GPs, nurses, and other health professionals.

-Louis has been an academic at the Faculty of Pharmacy and Pharmaceutical Sciences Monash University for some 56 years.
-He was on the Pharmacy Board of Victoria for 22 years and has significantly contributed to many editions of various pharmaceutical compendia including the Therapeutic Guidelines.
-He has been and is on the Editorial Board of the Australian Pharmaceutical Formulary and Handbook and has contributed significantly to all three editions of Mosby’s Dictionary Medicine, Nursing and Allied Health Sciences.
-He is the author of hundreds of scientific and professional articles and has a passion for evidence-based knowledge and with Jenny Gowan since 1995 writes articles on Disease State Management.
-He lectures to pharmacists, medical practitioners, nurses, podiatrists and optometrists on a variety of therapeutic topics, as well the University of the Third Age on various medication-related issues.
-He still lectures to pharmacy undergraduates on a number of topics.
-He has particular interests in drug interactions and pharmacogenomics and William Shakespeare.
-He has served as a committee member of the Pharmaceutical Society of Australia, Victorian Branch since 2008.
-In 2012, he was made a life member of the Australasian Pharmaceutical Sciences Association and in 2014, he was awarded the life-long achievement award of the Pharmaceutical Society of Australia.
-His current activities (as well as the above) include singing in a choir, visiting schools re bullying (Courage to Care) giving talks to U3A groups and similar groups.
-He is a proud member of the Australian Skeptics.
+Adjunct Associate Professor Louis Roller has been an academic at the Faculty of Pharmacy and Pharmaceutical Sciences Monash University for 57 years.
+He was on the Pharmacy Board of Victoria for 22 years and has significantly contributed to many editions of various pharmaceutical compendia, including the Therapeutic Guidelines, particularly the Antibiotic Guidelines.
+He is the author of hundreds of scientific and professional articles and has a passion for evidence-based knowledge.
+He lectures to pharmacists, medical practitioners, nurses, podiatrists,dentists and optometrists on a variety of therapeutic topics, particularly antibiotics, as well as giving many talks to the University of the Third Age on various medication-related issues.
+As at the end of December, 2020, he had delivered 54 talks to U3A Stonnington and an equivalent number to other U3A groups.
+With Dr Jenny Gowan, over the last 25 years, he has written articles on disease state management in the Australian Journal of Pharmacy.
+In 2012, he was made a life member of the Australasian Pharmaceutical Sciences Association and, in 2014, he was awarded the life-long achievement award of the Pharmaceutical Society of Australia.

 Melinda Brooks has worked in wound management for more than 20 years in a variety of settings from the Victorian Adult Burns Unit to community nursing to research and lecturing in wound care at both Monash and Latrobe Universities.
 Melinda works in private practice as a nurse practitioner in wound management, following her endorsement in 2013.
 Her work is mainly in aged care and the community, providing consultancy and education.
 In 2016, Melinda and two colleagues began 'Wounds R Us' – a collaboration that provides wound management education to clinicians around Melbourne.
 Melinda has presented at many state and national conferences and thrives on teaching others about the importance of holistic wound management.
 Melinda is currently a member of the Wounds Australia Education Pillar and committee member of the Wounds Australia national conference 2018.